LLNL/zfp/docs/source/faq.rst

-One might then ask if using |zfp|'s fixed-precision mode with *p* bits of precision ensures that the block-wise relative error is at most 2^-*p* * *fmax*.
+One might then ask if using |zfp|'s fixed-precision mode with *p* bits of precision ensures that the block-wise relative error is at most 2\ :sup:`-p` |times| *fmax*.
 This is, unfortunately, not the case, because the requested precision, *p*, is ensured only for the transform coefficients.
 During the inverse transform of these quantized coefficients the quantization error may amplify.
 That being said, it is possible to derive a bound on the error in terms of *p* that would allow choosing an appropriate precision.
 Such a bound is derived below.

 Let
 ::